aisc-org/aisc-model-viewer/src/buckling-wf-columns/commentary.md

 Local Buckling Models
 ---------------------

-Local buckling can affect the strength of wide flange columns if the flange or web is classified as slender.
+Local buckling can affect the strength of wide-flange columns if the flange or web is classified as slender.
 AISC *Specification* Table B4.1a specifies limiting width-to-thickness ratios which are used to classify each element of a column cross section.
 If the width-to-thickness ratio of an element is greater